-I’m sure all you beginner carp fisherman are dying to know “What a spod rod is?” but if you don’t it’s about time you did.
-Having a spod rod on hand to fire on that spod and start baiting a far swim can be an extremely effective way of catching more fish.
+I’m sure all you beginner carp fishermen are dying to know “What a spod rod is?” but if you don’t, it’s about time you did.
+Having a spod rod on hand to fire on that spod and start baiting a far swim can be a highly effective way of catching more fish.

 What is a Spod Rod?

-A spod rod is rod designed with heavy casting in mind.
+A spod rod is a rod designed with heavy casting in mind.

 Spod rods are used to cast heavy “spods” (we’ll get into what a spod is further through the post) far distances.

-This will give power through the full length of your rod from the butt allowing you to cast a full spod far distances efficiently.
+This will give power through the entire length of your rod from the butt allowing you to cast a full spod far distances efficiently.

 Spod rods are made with heavy test curves of 3lb or above to ensure they can handle your spod full of carp freebies and will be built to high quality to ensure they don’t crumble under the pressure of casting heavy weights.

 Test curves refer to how much weight it takes to bend the rod to 90 degrees of the butt.
-So basically spod rods are made with high test curves to ensure they don’t bend uncontrollable under heavy weight and to ensure lots of power is created through the cast.
+So basically, spod rods are made with high test curves to ensure they don’t bend uncontrollably under heavyweight and to provide lots of power through the cast.

-Generally speaking if you are planning to cast large spods with heavy baits inside a higher test curve would be most desired.
+Generally speaking, if you plan to cast large spods with heavy baits inside, a higher test curve would be most desired.

 These rods will usually come in 12ft or greater.
-This is due to the fact that more length generally means more distance on the cast (if you are using a good quality rod and reel).
+This is because more length generally means more distance on the cast (if you are using a good quality rod and reel).

-Distance of your cast is essential in using a spod rod as they are used to cast bait to areas that you can’t reach with a bait catapult or a good old under arm throw.
+Distance of your cast is essential in using a spod rod as they are used to cast bait to areas that you can’t reach with a bait catapult or an excellent underarm throw.

-So if you are fishing large lakes fishing at great distances then opt for the lengthier rod.
+So if you are fishing large lakes fishing at great distances, opt for the lengthier rod.